 - Command and Control South (Based in Ban Me Thout) – operated exclusively in Southern Cambodia.

 The equipment carried by MACV-SOG was significantly different to that of the mainstream army forces, owing to the unconventional warfare they undertook.
-The unit primarily carried the CAR-15 [source].
+The unit primarily carried variants of the XM-177, an experimental carbine variant of the M16 rifle used by conventional forces [source].

 In addition, depending on mission requirements, MACV-SOG operatives also carried:

 Members of MACV-SOG would oftentimes utilize the enemies weapons for a multitude of reasons.
 Enemy forces carried a multitude of weapons including old bolt action rifles.
 However, if SOG riflemen were going to use an enemy weapon, it was going to be an AK variant.
 During the Vietnam war this could mean anything from a Soviet produced AKM to a Chinese Type 56.
 The Type 56 is an amalgamation of various Soviet weapon designs.
 The receiver is milled like an original AK-47 and the stock/pistol grip mount accordingly.
 However, the handguard is similar to that of an AKM and it features a vented gas tube.
 Additionally, it has an integrated folding bayonet like a post-WW2 SKS.

 - Barrel Length: 41.4 cm (16.3 in)